neschenbaum/academic-kickstart/content/home/about.md

     "Competition Policy"
   ]

-# List your qualifications (such as academic degrees).
-[recent.projects]
-  projects = [
-  "Dynamic Pricing with Multiple Varieties",
-  "Pricing in a Digital World",
-  "Dealing with Uncertainty"
-  ]

 +++

-## Biography

 I am a postdoc at the University of St. Gallen.
-My research focuses on industrial organization and the economics of digitization, in particular the functioning of dynamic pricing and related competition policy concerns.
+I do research in industrial organization and the economics of digitization, in particular studying the principles and functioning of dynamic pricing and related competition policy concerns.
 I am currently on a four-year research grant obtained via the SNSF research project "Pricing in a Digital World".